codeforamerica/cfa_coder_sounds/README.md

 Conventions
 ===========

-* Audio files should be formatted as an MP3
+* Audio files should be formatted as an MP3.
-* Sounds should be no longer than 5 seconds
+* Sounds should be no longer than 5 seconds.
-* File names should be all lower case and snake case
+* File names should be all lower case and snake case.
 * In the `list.yml` file, under `users:`, add a link in the format:

         github_user_name: file_name.mp3